Pentagon pulls China's invite to Pacific naval exercises - Journal du Cameroun

 According to the Navy, this year’s RIMPAC was originally slated to include more than 1,000 personnel from 27 countries.

-An invitation to the exercises, which are held in and around the Hawaiian Islands and Southern California, carries some political weight as it offers legitimacy and acceptance to those military forces taking part.
+An invitation to the exercises, which are held in and around the Hawaiian Islands and Southern California, carries some political weight as it offers legitimacy and acceptance to participating military forces.

 RIMPAC began in 1971 and was held annually until 1974, when it switched to every two years due to its large scale.
-The founding nations are the United States, Australia and Canada.
+The founding nations are Australia, Canada and the United States.

 China has participated twice previously, in 2014 and 2016.